RiceD2KLab/Audubon_F21/README.md

   !unzip -q './F21-S22-Combined-D2K-Audubon.zip' -d '[desired folder in working directory]'
 ```

 The dataset is stored in Google Drive, and must be accessed using the !gdown command.
+For a demonstration. see the notebook linked below.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Bird detector usage instructions
 Currently, we have completed the data processing, data exploration and train/test/split steps of our pipeline.
 We are working on data wrangling for the bird detection and species classification models.
 We have created a basic bird detector model, but we still need to optimize the model by using data wrangling techniques and tuning hyperparameters.

-We have created a demonstration notebook containing steps for data preprocessing, data exploration, train/test/split, and training the bird detector.
+We have created a demonstration notebook containing steps for data preprocessing, data exploration, train/test/split, and training a bird detector.

 Open the [Colab link](https://colab.research.google.com/drive/1wU5k5jI9TlPWy3CzXb4gabZ__YB-Cp97?usp=sharing) to run the demonstration notebook.